ArchitectOfDreams/JSON/Readme.md

 Copyright (c) 2025 by Thomas E. Hankin III

 Licensed for use under the terms of the MIT license.
-See LICENSE.md for details.
+See LICENSE.txt for details.